||The Art & Practice of Preaching

 ||Care in Christian Communities

 The purpose of this course is to help students understand in a more comprehensive and dynamic way practices of Christian care within their communities.
-Students will explore ways to analyze suffering and to identify resources within and outside of the church that contribute to the ability to offer care.
-Prerequisite: PC 550, PC 600, and PC 650.
+Students will explore ways to attend to suffering and to identify resources within and outside of the church that contribute to the ability to offer care.
+Students in this course will be required to have a Gmail account.
+Prerequisite: one Portal Course required; two recommended.

 ||Effective Hospital Ministry